jfcloutier/karma_system/design_notes/cognition_actors.md

   * If the CA has a causal theory, it uses it to predict the next observations.
 * A CA predicts the success of its policies since an executed policy is also an observation
 * If a prediction is met with a prediction error, the prediction error becomes the latest observation, else the uncontested prediction is the observation.
-* A CA drops repeated states (state = observations in the same time frame) - i.e. a CA's perceived time stands still while its umwelt does not appear to change
+* A CA drops repeated states (state = observations in the same timeframe) - i.e. a CA's perceived time stands still while its umwelt does not appear to change

 ## Understanding (relating observations causally and via constraints)